Large Scale Novel Object Discovery in 3D: Related Work

 The general pipeline followed by the majority of the works related to object discovery in 3D is shown in Fig.~\ref{fig:pipeline}.
 Among the representative works, Karpathy \etal \cite{karpathy2013object} discover objects by using multiple views from a 3D mesh.
-They over-segment the meshes and obtain objectness scores to rank various segments.
 Garcia \etal \cite{garcia2015saliency} generate object candidates by over-segmenting the RGB-D images.
-They then use Voxel Cloud Connectivity Segmentation (VCCS) \cite{papon2013voxel} for over-segmenting the RGB-D image into voxels.
-They then fuse the segments with various ranking criterion, to obtain discovered objects.
+They then fuse the segments, obtained using Voxel Cloud Connectivity Segmentation (VCCS) \cite{papon2013voxel}, with various ranking criterion, to obtain discovered objects.
 Compared to these works, we apply discriminative metric learning to learn which segments should be fused.
 Meuller \etal \cite{mueller2016hierarchical} first over-segment the RGB-D point cloud and then learn a classifier for primitive objects.
-The complex objects are formed as composition of primitive objects.
 The approach is similar to ours but in our method, we do not explicitly assume any structural composition of basic shapes that constitute an object, allowing us to deal with more complex and novel object categories.
 Richtsfeld \etal \cite{richtsfeld2012segmentation} perform object discovery on the constrained domain of table-top scenes.
-They pre-segment a scene based on surface normals and subsequently construct surface patches followed by training an SVM for learning the relation between patches on same object.
-Firman \etal \cite{firman2013learning} learn similarity among segments of an image by training a classifier as well.
-They cluster the segments using a variation of correlation clustering.
-They use handcrafted features for segments to eliminate non-discriminative information.
-In contrast, our features are learned using a deep convolutional network trained on CAD models and we learn the similarity and dissimilarity among segments (supervoxels) with a supervised metric learning based objective.
+Firman \etal \cite{firman2013learning} learn similarity among segments of an image by training a classifier as well, while our features are learned using a deep convolutional network trained on CAD models and we learn the similarity and dissimilarity among segments (supervoxels) with a supervised metric learning based objective.